MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 Which floors should I visit if I am short on time?

-Prioritize 2F for snacks, 3F for skincare and health products, and 7F for tax-free checkout, luggage, and character goods.
+Prioritize 2F for snacks, 3F for skincare and health products, and 7F for tax-free checkout, luggage, and extra souvenir items.
 This shortcut covers the main categories most travelers want.

 Can I use a photocopy or digital photo of my passport for tax-free shopping?